How to Increase Cost-effectiveness

 "There must be a way."

 Once making frequent announcements of news proves unreliable; once networking in the community proves best for very persistent, charming extroverts; once casting a wide net proves hard to justify, a common objective reappears: More good sales at lower cost per sale call for a more targeted and more fundamental approach.

 To rise to this challenge effectively starts from:

 focus: the customers you want more of

 A salon and spa, for example, might have an ideal client for hairstyling and manicure-pedicure work.
 This would differ from the ideal client for massage and bodywork.
 There would be notable differences between young men for hairstyling and retired women for reflexology.
-Each ideal client profile is a distinct bullseye for the company’s targeted marketing.
+Each ideal client profile would be a distinct bullseye for the company’s targeted marketing.

-fcus: how they find you irreplaceable
+focus: how they find you irreplaceable

 Learning why your best customers bypass your competitors, like defining your ideal client profile(s), requires gathering and wisely interpreting market intelligence.
 This is best done with the care of an unbiased expert.